Genetic Counseling (MS)

 Applicants competitive for admission will also be able to demonstrate a good beginning knowledge of the genetic counseling profession and can clearly articulate how this career path aligns with their personal and professional goals.
 This type of knowledge is often obtained from direct experience(s) with the genetic counseling profession, experiences in fields that complement genetic counseling and/or research about the field.
 Examples of ways applicants often achieve a real-life understanding of the profession include, but are not limited to:

-- Advocacy or education experience in a volunteer or paid position involving counseling or social services, such as working in a crisis intervention center, student health center, family planning clinic, disability services organization, or serving as a resident adviser or peer counselor.
+- Advocacy or education experience in a volunteer or paid position involving counseling or social services; such as a crisis intervention center, student health center, family planning clinic, disability services organization, or serving as a resident adviser or peer counselor.

 - Employment, internship or volunteer work in genetic counseling or genetics setting such as a clinic, laboratory, public health organization, non-profit advocacy group.

 - Attendance at genetic counseling interest events, conferences or workshops.
-Viewing the NSGC Master Genetic Counselor series.
+Viewing and critical examination of the NSGC Master Genetic Counselor series.

 Learning Outcomes

 The learning outcomes for our program are based on attainment of the Practice Based Competencies (PBCs) established by the Accreditation Council for Genetic Counseling (ACGC).
-The PBCs describe 7 practice-based competencies and 25 sub-competencies that an entry-level provider must demonstrate to successfully practice as a genetic counselor.
+The PBCs describe 7 practice-based competencies and 25 sub-competencies necessary for practice as an entry-level genetic counselor.
 The competencies are categorized in the following distinct domains: Genetics and Genomics Expertise, Risk Assessment, Counseling, Communication, Research, Healthcare Systems and Professional Identity.